metaplex-foundation/developer-hub/src/pages/core/using-core-in-anchor.md

 Borrow the data inside the asset/collection account using the `try_borrow_data()` function and create the asset/collection struct from those bytes:

-{% dialect-switcher title="Deserialize an Account" %}
+{% dialect-switcher title="Accounts Deserialization" %}

 {% dialect title="Asset" id="asset" %}